You asked and we have answered! Find the answers to your top Kansas questions:

 Q: Does Kansas have pro-sports teams?

 A: YES!
 Sporting KC is on the Kansas side of Kansas City.
 While the Royals and Chiefs are on the Missouri side of the metro, many Kansas remain fans of the Kansas City area's professional sports teams.
 You'll likely run into many die-hard Chiefs and Royals fans here.

 Q: Is Kansas the Land of Oz at the end of the Yellow Brick Road?

 A: I guess you could say that Kansas is the home of all things to do with Wizard of Oz.
 Ruby slippers, yellow brick roads, farms, and tornadoes; we even have some cities that pay homage to the story.
 Liberal, Wamego, is Sedan are just a few; they feature Dorothy's house, an Oz Museum, and even a Yellow Brick Road.

 A: Kansas is known as what state?

 Q: This question can easily be answered with a Kansas drive in late summer into early fall.
 Fields of yellow decorate the state during the flower's blooming season.
-Sunflowers became apart of the state even before statehood.
+Sunflowers became a part of the state even before statehood.
 Early settlers learned how to burn the stalks for fuel and use the seeds as food for chickens.
-Their beauty and usefulness made it an easy decision to adapt the sunflower as our state flower.
+Their beauty and usefulness made it an easy decision to adopt the sunflower as our state flower.

 A: Why was Kansas called Bleeding Kansas?